Private preview · v0.1.0

 Window snapping that feels fast, deliberate, and native.

-Snappy is a Windows-native desktop app for configurable trigger-driven window snapping.
-Arm it, throw toward a target zone, preview the result, and commit the snap without breaking flow.
+Snappy is a Windows-native utility for the window moves you repeat all day: arm a gesture, throw toward a target zone, preview the result, and commit without dragging windows across the screen.

-Windows-native app Directional throws Live preview overlays Private preview
+Windows-native tray app Directional throws Live preview overlays

 01